 Does it really work?

 Yes!
 Amazingly well.
 For some actors, it is even preferred.
 First, you can study acting no matter where you are.
-Wendy works with actors who are on tour, actresses who are stay-at-home moms, actors in far away places where no acting schools exist and actors whose work schedules make it impossible for them to attend in-person classes at her studio.
+Wendy works with actors who are on tour, actresses who are stay at home moms, actors in far away places where no acting schools exist and actors whose work schedules make it impossible for them to attend classes in person at her studio.
 Second, the private one-on-one aspect of the training means both student and teacher can easily focus and get detailed about the work.
 And because you're working "on camera," Wendy can see aspects of your work that need to be strengthened for self tapes, etc.

 While it's true that there's nothing like going through the real training in Wendy's classroom, there are lots of things she can do to make you a better actor and more impressive in an audition simply by working with you in private online sessions.
 Take a look at what some of her online clients say about her coaching and try it out for yourself. (read testimonials)

 What happens if I have to miss a session?

 Wendy does not allow any rescheduling of sessions.
 Actors need to be as committed to their online sessions as they would be if they were attending in-person classes at her studio.
 All sessions are non-refundable once paid.